Aero-ComSci/1-1-1-digital-doodle-super-nitkas/README.md

 ## Include the following in this read me

 1. Who is this app for?
+   This app is for digital artists and photo editors.
 1. What does it do, how does it work
+   This application allows one to take pictures, edit them in two ways through the picture slider and the paint color, and allows them to save their pictures.
+The picture
 1. Add screenshots of the design view or actual app
 1. Blocks that you showcase your individual skill
 1. The images you created